keesg60/wled-ha-rgb/README.md

 3. Run this command: `sudo systemctl start wled-ha-rgb`
 4. And then this to make sure it starts with the system: `sudo systemctl enable wled-has-rgb`

+## Hyperion Setup
+Setup is like a normal WLED LED Instance.
+Configure the LEDs for the space you want to sample from.
+Then just make note of the LED IDs for the config of this server.
+Also a major note is to make sure when you enter the `Target IP/Hostname` that include the port.
+EX: `192.168.1.11:8989`